numengo/python-ngoschema/docs/usage.rst

 A proper JSON-schema document should have a property ``$id`` set to `an absolute URI (it s domain/namespace) <https://json-schema.org/understanding-json-schema/structuring.html#the-id-property>`_.

-To add a schema to a class, user needs to have the class use the ``SchemaMetaClass`` and can build a class refering to a domain/namespace which will be looked first in the available modules schemas, and eventually on-line.
+To add a schema to a class, user needs to have the class use the ``SchemaMetaclass`` and can build a class refering to a domain/namespace which will be looked first in the available modules schemas, and eventually on-line.
 Some schemas from `json-schema.org <https://json-schema.org/>`_ are included in the schemas directory of the module.